SBC-Utrecht/pytom-match-pick/docs/tutorials/Tutorial.md

 ### Note on visualization

-Although not required, I strongly recommend using blik to visualize the results in this tutorial: https://brisvag.github.io/blik/index.html.
+Although not required, I strongly recommend using Blik to visualize the results in this tutorial: https://brisvag.github.io/blik/index.html.
 Blik is a Napari-based tool for interacting with tomograms and annotations.